Leagueify/server/README.md

 The Leagueify server project contains core infrastructure (API, database, etc.) for the "backend" of all Leagueify applications.

-The server is written in TypeScript and uses [Prisma](https://www.prisma.io/) to manage the database schema and migrations.
+The server is written in TypeScript and uses [Mongoose](https://mongoosejs.com/) with [MongoDB](https://www.mongodb.com/) to manage the database schema.

 - [Running the Leagueify Server](#running-the-leagueify-server)
 - [Local Development](#local-development)